KatherineMichel/agile-sprint-playbook/organization-and-customer-development/sales-and-marketing-materials-toolset.md

-# Sales and Marketing Materials Toolset  (Online and Physical)
+# Sales and Marketing Materials Toolset (Online and Physical, Color and Black & White)

-Contact Methods
-Sales Materials (Color and Black and White)

 (Adapted from Steve Blank, Lean Customer Development)